Graduate Certificate of New Technologies Law

 Mode of delivery

-Courses under this program are delivered entirely online, offering the ability to fit your studies around your professional and personal commitments.
+This program is delivered entirely online, so you’ll be able to fit your studies around your professional and personal commitments.

-The Graduate Certificate of New Technologies Law equips you with the skills and knowledge to analyse complex legal problems, and apply legal frameworks to new technologies.
-In a world increasingly shaped by digital disruption, you'll have the ability and confidence to navigate change and succeed in the legal profession.
+The Graduate Certificate of New Technologies Law will give you the skills and knowledge to analyse complex legal problems and apply legal frameworks to new technologies.
+In a world that’s increasingly shaped by digital disruption, you'll have the ability and confidence to navigate change and succeed in the legal profession.

-Small group teaching provides postgraduate law students with increased opportunities to interact and engage with academic experts, visiting guest speakers and other students.
+Our small classes will provide you with opportunities to interact and engage with academic experts, visiting guest speakers and other students.